Table Of Contents

 16. Tell us about how you modeled revenue for a company similar to ours.

 This question is often asked during FP&A interviews to gauge the candidate’s understanding of revenue projection methods.
-The are three common ways are:
+The three common ways are:

 Solid responses will highlight this and other ways to model financial insights and how the applicants have used them in previous roles.